quesnow/PastePlus/README.md

 7. open up any input box in your webpage, e.g. search box in duckduckgo.com, try key combination

 If you have any issue, submit a ticket.

+## Or,
+You can add to Chrome browser via webstore: https://chrome.google.com/webstore/detail/paste-plus/lbkclidnnkhhiibmkndfedhgnfbbpcji?hl=en-US